inverse/termin/CONTRIBUTING.md

 # Contributing

-First of all, thanks for taking the time to contribute!
+Thanks for taking the time to contribute to this project.
+Below are some guidelines on how to get started.

+## Raising an issue

+- First look to see if there is a similar issue to the one you're facing
+- Include a clear, descriptive title

+## Creating a pull request

 - Fork the repo
 - Create a pull request against the `master` branch
 - Ensure the PR title and description clearly describe the code changes and rational
-- Ensure that the CI suite passes
+- Check that the CI suite passes